XMCQCX/RadifyClass-RadifySkinEditor/README.md

 - ## Quick Start with Built-in Menus

 Run **Radify Menus.ahk** to access pre-built menus with 200+ items including emojis, symbols, websites, system settings, tools, and power options.
-You can add, customize, or remove items by editing the **Radify Menus.ahk** file directly.
+You can create, customize, or modify items by editing the file.

 ---